 “As Boston was the epicentre of the American revolution, it is unlike other American cities, with a rich and bountiful history.
 This aspect of US history is significant to all Americans but is the life blood that defines Massachusetts.”

 “The Boston exchange, without doubt, is one of the greatest opportunities a Year 10 student at Christ Church can take.
 So, if you are a hopeful and inquisitive Year 9, take the plunge.
 You won’t regret it.”

 “I have recently returned from attending Montgomery Bell Academy in the lively city of Nashville, Tennessee.
 Students at the school were overwhelmingly cordial and supportive, usually engaging in banter about Australia’s stereotypes and slang.”

 “While I was there, I chose some of my subjects such as Studio Art, Algebra and Chemistry, and also studied compulsory US History and English.
 Learning about the nation’s intricate past in US History class was particularly interesting.
 Through the school’s rigorous sports program, I had opportunities to participate in American Football, Riflery and Cross Country.”

-“While I was there, I was lucky enough to experience Homecoming, a school event which centers around a Friday night football game against a major rival.
+“While I was there, I was lucky enough to experience Homecoming, a school event which centres around a Friday night football game against a major rival.
 The energy amongst the crowd and players during the game was surreal; it seemed like something out of a movie.
 Homecoming also involved a group dinner and dance which were very enjoyable.
 I also experienced many activities outside of school; attending an NFL and ice hockey game, wake-boarding on the lake, soaking up Nashville’s downtown music scene, visiting the space centre and much more.”

 “Overall, my exchange experience was phenomenal; I experienced the American schooling system, participated in local activities and made many lifelong friends.”